 Also in 1976, Northwest Open Space was purchased.

-The old City Hall on Irma Drive was sold to the Northglenn Elks in 1981 and was moved to its current location at 11701 Community Center Drive in October of that year.
-The city also hedl an open house for its new Water Treatment Plant.
+The old City Hall on Irma Drive was sold to the Northglenn Elks in 1981 and was moved to its current location at 11701 Community Center Drive, with a grand opening on Oct.
+17, 1981.
+The city also held an open house for its new Water Treatment Plant.

 In 1984, the Northglenn Police Department had its first, and only to date, casualty while on duty.
 E. B. Rains, Jr. was shot answering a call to a home, and later died from his wounds.
-Webster Lake Park was changed to E. B. Rains, Jr. Memorial Park in 1985.
+Webster Lake Park was changed to E. B. Rains, Jr. Memorial Park on May 27, 1985.

-Once the largest shopping mall on the north side of town, come the 1990s the Northglenn Mall was in decline.
+Once the largest shopping mall on the north side of town, the Northglenn Mall was in decline in the 1990s.
 It started to lose many businesses and in turn, customers.
 In 1999 the Northglenn Mall was razed.
 With recycled debris from the original mall as its base, the Northglenn Marketplace was built.
 By teaming with the original Northglenn Mall developer, Jordan Perlmutter & Co., the city gave rise to a bustling open-air mall consisting of a variety of large and small retail stores, and restaurants.

 E.B.
 Rains Jr. Memorial Park Renovation

-By the late '90s, the city's most used and most loved parks, the 39-acre, E. B. Rains, Jr. Memorial Park, was beginning to show its age.
-In the middle of the park, the 11-acre, 114-year-old manmade irrigation pond, named Webster Lake, had a deteriorating shoreline and a degrade fish habitat.
+By the late '90s, the city's most used and most loved park, the 39-acre E. B. Rains, Jr. Memorial Park, was beginning to show its age.
+In the middle of the park, the 11-acre, 114-year-old manmade irrigation pond, named Webster Lake, had a deteriorating shoreline and a degrading fish habitat.
 It was obvious - a comprehensive rehabilitation of Northglenn's largest park was seriously needed.
-The new and improved E. B. Rains, Jr. Memorial Park was unveiled July 4, 2001, with an added three acres improved trails and irrigation systems, new picnic tables, flower beds, and 30 new trees.
+The new and improved E. B. Rains, Jr. Memorial Park was unveiled on July 4, 2001, with an added three acres of improved trails and irrigation systems, new picnic tables, flower beds, and 30 new trees.

 Economic Development Wave

-Northglenn had an unprecendented rebound coming off the great recession of the late 2000s and early 2010s.
+Northglenn had an unprecedented rebound coming off the great recession of the late 2000s and early 2010s.

 In the spring of 2014, the first stores and restaurants opened at the Webster Lake Promenade, located at 120th Avenue and Grant Street.
 The center was a success from the beginning, bringing in large crowds from early morning until late at night - rejuvenating the entire area.